 Welcome to the Mathematics Department!

-We also take great pride in the quality of our outstanding undergraduate teaching as well as our thriving graduate program.
+In addition to being a highly active research department, we take great pride in the quality of our outstanding undergraduate teaching as well as our thriving graduate program.

 The EUGENE MATH CIRCLE is continuing in the department.
 It is aimed at elementary, middle and high school students who enjoy math and want to be stretched by challenging problems.

 On Saturday, February 25, 2023, from 10am to 1pm in McArthur Court at the University of Oregon, we invite students, ages 5-14, to come to the fourth Eugene Youth Math Festival.
 There will be math activities, math problems, board games, puzzles, and brain teasers designed to engage the students in problem solving.
 Due to the support of the math department and the National Science Foundation, admission to the festival will be free of charge and no registration is needed.